lumenauts/stellar-commona/about.md

 ---
-title: About This Community Hub
+title: About Lumenauts
-description: This community hub provides a single, comprehensive source for essential information about this topic.
+description: Unofficial Stellar community hub--a resource for educational tools and community collaboration.
 ---

-This community hub provides a single, comprehensive resource for consuming and creating essential information about this topic.
-It's composed of three main sections:
+Lumenauts is an unofficial Stellar community hub - a comprehensive resource for consuming and creating essential information about Stellar.
+It's composed of four main sections:
-- [Documentation](./documentation) - A deep dive into the topic with explainers, tutorials, and educational information
+- [Course](./course) - A series of animated videos that explain core Stellar concepts.
-- [Directory](./directory) - A collection of interesting projects in our community
+- [Directory](./directory) - A collection of community projects building on Stellar.
-- [Blog](./blog) - A community publication for quality writing about this topic
+- [Blog](./blog) - A community publication for quality writing about Stellar.
+- [Guides](./guides) - Tutorials and explainers to help you get started.

 ## Contributing
-Together, our community gathers and maintains the best information about this topic using the [Commona](https://www.commona.com/) content repository standard.
-Anyone can edit the documentation, add their project to the directory, submit their blog post, or add a new content model by submitting an edit (PR) to our GitHub repository.
+Together, our community gathers and maintains the best information about Stellar using the [Commona](https://www.commona.com/) content repository standard.
+Anyone can edit the guides, add their project to the directory, submit their blog post, or add a new content model by submitting an edit (PR) to our [GitHub repository](https://github.com/lumenauts/commona).

 ## Guidelines
 There are some basic guidelines that need to be followed when contributing:
 - All documentation pages should have links to supporting sources/documentation and additional resources
 - No marketing or sponsored content
 - No inappropriate content
+- No ICOs